biztos/frostedmd/README.md

 # Frosted Markdown

-**WARNING: this is pre-release software and should be considered unstable.**
+**WARNING: this is alpha software and should be considered unstable.**

+In other words, a work in progress.
+Like most other software.

 ## Synopsis